KoBeWi/Metroidvania-System/README.md

 #### Map Editor

 - Place or remove map cells, connecting them in any grid-based shape.
-- The map supports independent layers, allowing for sub-areas, parallel worlds etc.
+- The map supports independent layers, allowing for sub-areas, parallel worlds etc. The layers can be named.
 - Map cells may have different colors and symbols.
 - Cell borders are also colored independently and may have different textures.
 - You can assign groups to cells, for easier runtime operations on multiple cells (like mapping or recoloring).